flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 **Expand SD card**

-Since the image is only 7.9 GBs, the rest of the SD Card would have unallocated memory.
+Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
 Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partion to the maximum possible size to utilize all memory.

 Insert the sd card in your Raspberry Pi 3 and apply power to boot it.
 By default a WiFi access point is created on the Pi with following credentials:
-Ssid:       Flytpod_wifi
+Ssid:       FlytPOD_wifi
-Password:   FlytPOD12#
+Password:   FlytPOD123

 Connect to the access point on another computer.
 Open the following link in your browser to view flytconsole:
 10.42.0.1:9090/flytconsole